Kp4103/reddit-persona-analyzer/README.md

 ## 📄 License

 This code is developed for the BeyondChats AI/LLM Engineer Intern assignment.
-The developer retains ownership unless selected for the paid internship position.
+The developer retains ownership unless selected.

 ---